austindatamanagement/RetailDemo/LabGuide200.md

 Please use SQL Developer version 18.3 or later as this version contains enhancements for key Autonomous Data Warehouse features, including using ADW behind a VPN or Firewall.

-# Use OML and Connect to ADW and Prepare Data Using SQL Developer
+# OML User Creation and Prediction Modeling and SQL Developer User Privilege Editing

 ## Part 1.
 Creating an OML User